How To Create To-Do Lists In WordPress

 Use Auto Paragraphs

-If enabled, automatic paragraphs are used to display content in your to-do lists.
+If enabled, automatic paragraphs are used to display content in to-do lists.

 Integrate with Post Planner

-If you plan to run a collaborative site or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, developed by the same author to help make the process of managing a multi-author WordPress site easier …
+If you plan to run a collaborative site or blog, you can integrate the Cleverness To Do List plugin with a plugin called WordPress Post Planner, developed by the same author that provides you with a complete WordPress editorial solution …

-After you are done configuring your plugin options, remember to click the ‘Save Changes’ button …
+Once you have finished configuring your options, remember to click the ‘Save Changes’ button …

 Advanced Settings

-In this screen you can customize your To-Do lists, assign to-do items to other users and perform database maintenance tasks.
+In this tab you can customize your To Do lists, assign to-do items to other users and perform database maintenance tasks.

 To-Do List Advanced Settings > Customize The To-Do List